Has Hollywood totally messed up our sex lives?

 In Hollywood, the hottest sex scenes usually occur the FIRST time a couple falls into bed.
 It’s that conquest that makes it so arousing.
 And so most shows revolve around winning a new person to go to bed with.
 Marriage, where you past that “first” time decades ago, is awfully boring.

 What We Feel: Sex needs to be new, and fresh, and exciting!
 And marriage is the opposite of all of that.
 We start to feel like we’re missing out on something, and that all we have is the boring leftovers.
 The reason we’re not satisfied, we think, must be because we’re with the same partner who doesn’t know how to turn us on.
 In reality, though, the best sex is between married people–and not even newlyweds!
-I found that the best years for sex in marriage were between years 16-20.
+In my research for The Good Girl’s Guide to Great Sex, I found that the best years for sex in marriage were between years 16-20.
 So sex isn’t boring–practice is actually far sexier than conquests!

 What We Feel: If simply ripping clothes off isn’t enough to arouse us, then we start to wonder if there’s something wrong.
 And we feel weird and uncomfortable asking our husbands for more foreplay, because it honestly looks like NO ONE ELSE NEEDS IT.
 We’re the freaks.
 And you start to think everyone else must be way more sexually responsive than you are, because two minutes of groping does nothing for you.